Hamiltonicity of Token Graphs of some Join Graphs: Introduction

-We point out that this Corollary provides an infinite family of non-Hamiltonian graphs (when $n< m \leq 2m$) with Hamiltonian $k$-token graphs, being this the first family of non-Hamiltonian graphs (and without a Hamiltonian path, when $n+1 <m \leq 2m$), except for some complete bipartite graphs, for which it is proven the Hamiltonicity of $G^{\{k\}}$.
+We point out that this corollary provides our desired family of non-Hamiltonian graphs (and without Hamiltonian paths) with Hamiltonian $k$-token graphs, for example, if $n+1<m\le 2n$, then $F_{m,n}$ contains no Hamiltonian path, while, as we will show in Theorem~\ref{thm:general-case-main}, $G^{\{k\}}$ is Hamiltonian, for any $2\le k\le n+m-2$.